contactshobhit/provider-dashboard/README.md

+# Provider Dashboard

+## Business Explanation

+The Provider Dashboard is a web application designed for healthcare providers to efficiently manage administrative and clinical workflows.
+It streamlines processes such as prior authorization requests, additional documentation requests (ADR), support ticket management, and peer-to-peer communications.
+By centralizing these functions, the dashboard reduces administrative burden, improves compliance, and enhances the overall experience for providers and their staff.
+The platform integrates with payer systems and supports secure document uploads, real-time activity tracking, and robust support features, enabling providers to focus more on patient care and less on paperwork.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.